-The Nvidia RTX 4090 is an upcoming flagship graphics card that looks set to dominate high-end gaming PCs and benchmark top-10 lists in the not-too-distant future.
-Without much news of AMD’s upcoming next-generation cards, though, the conversation falls to how well the RTX 4090 will fare against the existing kings of the hill: the RTX 3090 and RTX 3090 Ti.
+The Nvidia RTX 4090 is Nvidia’s new flagship graphics card that is set to dominate high-end gaming PCs and benchmark top-10 lists for the medium-turn future.
+Now that our RTX 4090 review is complete, however, the conversation falls to how well the RTX 4090 fares against the existing kings of the hill: the RTX 3090 and RTX 3090 Ti.

-Will these soon-to-be last-generation cards still hold their own, or is the RTX 4090 set to dominate in unprecedented fashion?
+Can these now last-generation cards still hold their own, or is the RTX 4090 too dominant?

 |RTX 4090||RTX 3090 Ti||RTX 3090|